tadeniyiipadeola/Artitec-Backend-API/readme.md

 # 🏗️ Artitec Backend Development

 The **Artitec Backend** is a scalable API built with **FastAPI**, **SQLAlchemy**, and **Pydantic**, designed to power the **Artitec Platform** — a modern real estate technology ecosystem connecting **Builders**, **Communities**, **Sales Reps**, and **Buyers**.

 It serves as the data and business logic backbone for Artitec’s SwiftUI front-end, providing endpoints for authentication, profiles, listings, communities, social interactions, and analytics.
+It now includes a robust social and messaging layer enabling follows, likes, comments, and direct messaging between platform users.

 ---

 ## 🚀 Features

 - 🔐 **User Authentication** — Secure registration, login, and JWT-based sessions.
-- 👤 **Role-Based Profiles** — Modular design for Buyers, Builders, Community Admins, and Sales Reps.
+- 👤 **Role-Based Profiles** — Modular design for Buyers, Builders, Community Admins, and Sales Reps, including social interactions (followers, likes, comments).
 - 🏡 **Property Management** — Full CRUD for listings, media, and project portfolios.
 - 🏘️ **Community Integration** — Manage HOA/Community pages, admins, and events.
 - 💬 **Social Feed** — Create posts, comment, and interact with the builder community.